 Whether you’re looking for a fully self-contained instrument or a MIDI keytar, we’ve got you covered.

-The Best Keytars – Our Round-Up
+The 4 Best Keytars of 2022 – At A Glance

 1. Alesis Vortex Wireless 2